cr-norris/karma-bird-house/_spaces/work.md

 title: Work
 order: 1
 description: >-
-  Our converted warehouse is powered by a culture of diverse disciplines and businesses.
-Beautiful open common areas throughout the building along with on going events and gatherings to learn and network.
+  Our converted warehouse is a place where professional business and cultural curiosities come together.
+With a range of spaces for business small and large, along with beautiful open common areas and ongoing events to learn and network.
 feature-image:
   - 'https://ucarecdn.com/26233689-70fe-436a-9d40-042b7e537462~1/nth/0/'
 images: